donghou-lab/donghou-lab.github.io/group.md

 <img src="/assets/images/misc/RedBull_PitStop.gif" alt="Red Bull Pit Stop, gif" /> <br>
 A pit stop, 4 tyres swapping, by 22 human beings, in less than 2 seconds.
 Truthfully, it’s an art.<br> Source: Red Bull Racing, <a href="https://www.youtube.com/watch?v=wsCriICZ-nA">2019 Brazilian GP</a>.</p>

-<h3>Fellowship and Scholarship Opportunities</h3><br>
+<h3>Fellowship and Scholarship Opportunities</h3>
-We are committed to workforce training and professional development in STEM fields, please contact us if you are interested in working with us through these opportunities.<br>
+We are committed to workforce training and professional development in STEM fields, please contact us if you are interested in working with us through these opportunities.
-<h3>Group Member Awards and Accomplishments</h3><br>
+<h3>Group Member Awards and Accomplishments</h3>
-<h3>Group Member Internships and Employments</h3><br>
+<h3>Group Member Internships and Employments</h3>